dgisolfi/dgisolfi/README.md

 # dgisolfi

 ## Synopsis
-This is a reposotorie for my various personal coding projects
+This is a repository for my various personal coding projects

 ## Motivation
-Most projects lsited here are out of neccesity or are created in order for me to learn a new language/skill.
+Most projects listed here are out of necessity or are created in order for me to learn a new language/skill.

 ## Project List